Step-by-step advice on laying a simple deck

 How to cut deck boards

-Both timber and composite deck boards are cut in the same way.
+Both timber and solid composite deck boards are cut in the same way.
 We recommend the following products based on the scale of your project.

 Lots of cuts: Use a mitre saw (also known as a chop saw).
 The diameter of the saw's blade determines how wide and thick the cutting material can be.
-When cutting composite boards, we recommend a 254 to 305mm saw blade with 40 teeth or less for the best results.
+When cutting solid composite boards, we recommend a 254 to 305mm saw blade with 40 teeth or less for the best results.

 A few cuts: Use a panel saw.